Logotyp Jordbruksverket

 • produce or trade with certified plants or propagating material

-• sell plants directly to private customers.
+• sell plants directly to non-professional users.

 Genera and species of fruit and berries to which the rules apply